sndrsj/sndrsj/README.md

 - 👋 Hi, I’m @sndrsj
 - 👀 I’m interested in anything that can help me evolve my skills
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning POO
 - 💞️ I’m looking to collaborate on begginers projects
 - 📫 How to reach me?
 Follow my ig @sndrsj